JaagaStartup/JaagaStartup.github.io/pages/experts.md

   	<img src="{{ site.url }}{{ site.baseurl }}/images/kapil.jpg" alt="Kapil">
   </div>
   <div class="large-6 columns">
   	<b><a href="https://in.linkedin.com/in/smartmarketingtribe">Kapil</a></b> is a marketing geek and strategic online marketing trainer.
-He helps our startups build audiences from day 1.
+He helps our startups optimise their digital outreach and build audiences from day 1.
   </div>
 </div>
 <br>